 I see so many folks go to ranges, only to practice the same drills over and over again.
 Many of these drills are basic “tests” that various schools use to determine basic competency.
 Some even have clever names and titles.
 I enjoy shooting some of these drills, but the amount of time, energy, and resources devoted to them are irrelevant to my overall training goals.

 My goal is to create generalists.
 People who are well-rounded and capable of adapting their abilities and strategies to many different types of personal defense situations.
 Can you improve your general performance by practicing a specific skill set over and over again?
 Or does it do more harm than good for your general preparedness?

 No prizes for guessing my answer.

-The hard part for many: resisting the desire to get good at one thing.
-One skill.
+The hard part for many: resisting the desire to get really good at one thing.
 Most shooters consider mastery of a single skill — such as quickly shooting a tight group at combat distance — a good thing.
-And it is…until you do so at the cost of the rest of your skills.
-Developing your overall self-defense skills requires you to acknowledge, accept and improve both your strengths and weaknesses.
-In short, to train.
+And it is…until you do it at the cost of the rest of your skills and capabilities.

 Jeff Gonzales is a former US.
 Navy SEAL and preeminent weapons and tactics instructor.
-He brings his Naval Special Warfare mindset, operational success and lessons learned unapologetically to the world at large.
-Currently he is the Director of Training at The Range at Austin. earn more about his passion and what he does at therangeuastin.com.
+He brings his Naval Special Warfare mindset, operational success and lessons learned to the world at large.
+He is the president of Trident Concepts in Austin, Texas.